wileyyugioh/NylonSock/README.md

 sock.port()
 ```

 The library also possesses its own functions with the same naming convention as the C UNIX ones.
-It is very similar, however, it throws an exception class, NylonSock::Error upon failure.
+The functions are very similar.
+However, they throw an exception class, NylonSock::Error upon failure instead of returning -1.

 The Error class inherits from std::runtime_exception.